 Silfra is the one and only place in the world where you can swim, snorkel or dive directly in between two continental plates.
 It is popularly known as one of the best dive sites in the world as the underwater visibility in the Silfra fissure is over 100 meters, which makes the underwater experience unsurpassable.
 As a diver, I am pushing myself to go here at least once in my lifetime.

 10. Charming Villages

-Surely, the post card industry will never run out of business in Iceland because this country is post card perfect in every way.
-Charming towns and villages are dotted along the coastline that are often a little off the beaten path.
+Surely, the postcard industry will never run out of business in Iceland because this country is postcard perfect in every way.
+Charming towns and villages are dotted along the coastline that is often a little off the beaten path.
 These little villages maintain a slow-paced lifestyle yet embracing global tourism.
 Set amidst the splendid natural scenery of Iceland, it is definitely worth a visit to learn about the Icelanders and get a deeper connection to the soul of the country.

-Steaming geysers, majestic glacier ice caves, perfectly hexagonal lava formations, breathtaking sky lights — you’ll find them all in Iceland.
+Steaming geysers, majestic glacier ice caves, perfectly hexagonal lava formations, breathtaking skylights — you’ll find them all as there just tons of things to do in Iceland.
 The unequivocal magnificence and phenomenal domain of this diverse country will remind you why you travel.

 *Images courtesy of Iceland Tourism